-A practical library maintenance programme (6 libraries and one mini-library) will be implemented over the next five years.
+A practical library maintenance programme (6 libraries and one mini-library and one satellite library) will be implemented over the next five years.
+On 4 December 2018 the Zeekoeivlei site was open, but not as a real circulated site, in the first week of April 2019 we will be launching the Library as a satellite library for Graafwater Library.
 Library and information service will strive to continue meeting the minimum opening hours as determined for the three categories of libraries in the area.
 Community hours is 35 hours per week.